 Mr. Lucio Di Clemente is a corporate director.
+He has chaired and served on numerous boards including public and private companies as well as charitable institutions, has mergers and acquisitions and capital markets experience and holds an ICD.D designation as a professional corporate director.
 In 2009 he became a director at Chemtrade Logistics Inc. and is currently their Corporate Governance & Compensation Committee Chair.

-He was President of West49 Inc. from 2010 to 2014.
+Board/Committee I Membership Attendance Attendance (Total)

+Board 7/7 15/15

+Audit Committee 2/2

+Independent Comm nittee 5/5

+Management Resou urces Committee (Chair) 1/1

+Equity Ownership

-Board/Committee Membership Attendance Attendance (Total) Board Audit Committee Independent Comm Management Resou nittee urces Committee (Chair) N/A N/A N/A N/A Year Voting Class A Common Shares Market Value of Equity Holdings (1) August 31, 2022 August 31, 2021 N/A N/A \$0 \$0 Other Public Board Memberships
+Year Voting Class A Common Shares Market Value of Equity Holdings (1)

+August 31, 2023 620 \$9,449

+August 31, 2022 N/A \$0

+Other Public Board Memberships